tusharvan/TJB_flash/README.md

-# TJB_flash
+# TJBdude
-Batch file to flash your '.bin' file into an ARM microcontroller
+# Batch file to flash your '.bin' file into an ARM microcontroller

 Tested on NXP LPC1768 Cortex M3 microcontroller LPC1768_flash.bat flashes the main.bin file present in the specified folder